 Once your details are entered by our physician, your details will be validated by the state and you will be able to fulfil your prescription using your preferred dispensary.
-There is no physical card in Texas so you won’t need to wait for anything to be posted to you.
+There is no physical card in Texas so you won’t need to wait for anything to be posted or emailed to you by Leafwell.

 What Does my Online Medical Marijuana Evaluation with Leafwell Include?